 The splicing of the cable is easier done on the ground but may be accomplished readily after the bolts are inserted in the holes.
 Use may be made of the threads on the bolt to draw the cable taut if the bolts are long enough, although it is usually necessary to use some other method of drawing the limbs together also.

-It is important that the bolt and cable form a straight line so as to minimize movement of the bolt in the hole which would prevent healing.
-For the same reason and to prevent the cable jumping off of the hook, it is necessary that the head of a hook bolt be drawn snugly against the limb.
+It is important that the bolt and cable form a straight line so as to minimize movement of the bolt in the hole, which would prevent healing.
+For the same reason and to prevent the cable jumping off the hook, it is necessary that the head of a hook bolt be drawn snugly against the limb.
 The eye of the hook or eyebolt should, of course, be left parallel to the direction of the limb.

-Before the bolt is thrust into the hole it is well to cover the threads with a thick plastic material such as roofing putty or tree dressing in order that water and air may be excluded.
-The splices, nuts, and washers should be coated with a metal preservative paint to prevent rust, and the entire countersink painted with a good tree wound dressing.
+Before the bolt is thrust into the hole it is well to cover the threads with a thick plastic material such as roofing putty or tree dressing, in order that water and air may be excluded.
+The entire countersink should be painted with a good tree-wound dressing.

-Cable Splicing.
+Cable Splicing

-Cable may be attached to a lag or eyebolt by means of an eye splice or a cable clamp such as is used by line companies and some tree workers.
-Tests have shown that a cable clamp has an efficiency of only one-seventh of the cable itself while our tests have definitely shown that a properly constructed eye splice equals the cable in efficiency.
+A cable may be attached to a lag or eyebolt by means of an eye splice or a cable clamp, such as is used by line companies and some tree workers.
+Tests have shown that a cable clamp has an efficiency of only one-seventh of the cable itself, while our tests have definitely shown that a properly constructed eye splice squals the cable in efficiency.
 The eye splice is also more desirable than the cable clamps because of relative inconspicuousness.